 Source code for NuRadioReco.modules.channelGalacticNoiseAdder

-from NuRadioReco.utilities import units, ice, geometryUtilities
+from NuRadioReco.utilities import units, ice, geometryUtilities, signal_processing, fft

 from NuRadioReco.modules.base.module import register_run